How to Anneal 3D Prints for Strength (Nylon, ABS & PLA)

 Uneven cooling due to poor heat conduction results in the polymer shrinking in different ways.
 This, in turn, causes different tensile forces and compression forces building up in the polymer structure.

-Annealing plastic involves gently reheating the substance to its glass transition temperature or just above, but below its melting temperature, holding there for a time, and then slowly allowing it to cool.
+Annealing plastic involves gently reheating the substance to its glass transition temperature or just above, but below its melting temperature, holding it there for a time, and then slowly allowing it to cool.

 Like the annealing of metal, this reheating and extended cooling increases the amount of large crystalline structures in the plastic and redistributes the stresses within the printed part.